Should the Vatican trust China?

 The hackers’ attack

-An American firm that tracks state-backed cyber attacks announced on 29 July that they found evidence that the Chinese government used hackers to infiltrate into the computer networks of the Vatican.
+The American firm announced on 29 July that they found evidence that the Chinese government used hackers to infiltrate the computer networks of the Vatican.
 The attacks are said to have begun in May.
 It is suggested the attack was intended to give China insights into the negotiation position of the Vatican ahead of important talks between the Vatican and China over the appointment of new bishops in China.
 The negotiations were meant to restore diplomatic relations between China and the Vatican and the content is kept very secret.
 However, China has negated the attack.

 Does the Vatican trust China?

 The fact that the Vatican does not trust China is evident.
 In 2019, the Vatican moved its secret archive – placed in Hong Kong (China) – to Rome (Italy).
 This was due to the Vatican’s suspicion and fear that the documents would be seized or destroyed by the Chinese government and intelligence.
 After the attacks in May, the suspicion indeed proved justified.

 Another reason not to trust China is that in July, Chinese officials reportedly instructed Christians in several regions to destroy crosses and other religious paraphernalia and replace them with communist party symbols.
 In addition to cracking down on Christian groups and churches, party officials have also barred Tibetan children from undertaking Buddhist studies, and have imprisoned Muslim ethnic minorities – the Uyghurs – in “re-education camps.”

 In the meantime, the pope seems to avoid provoking China.
 In July, Pope Francis avoided reading part of a speech about the situation in Hong Kong where the Beijing regime is crushing freedom and autonomy of the people of Hong Kong.
 The pope knew that talking about Hong Kong would mean breaking relations with China, which is why, some argue, the pope chose not to express himself.